chhejom/Big-Data-Citibike-Analysis/README.md

 A time based analysis reveals that the busiest hour for the CitiBike usuage is 5:00 pm that relates with the evening rush hours when New Yorkers leave work and commute back home.
 This is followed by 6:00 pm and 4:00 pm, further suggesting that Citibike's role as a preferred mode of transportation for daily commuters.

-{ The key takeway of the from looking that the trends that Citibike could potentailly introduce promotion for weekends rides that can saves on longer rides and introduce a marketig campaign that assits touristers and New Yorkers scenic paces they could travel with CitiBike and explore the routes of New York together. } work on this
+Given the distinct patterns in usage, CitiBike could introduce targeted initiatives to maximize engagement.
+Offering promotions for weekend rides that provide savings on longer trips could encourage more casual riders to use the service for leisure.
+Additionally, launching a marketing campaign focused on assisting tourists and local residents in discovering scenic routes and cultural landmarks through CitiBike could further enhance ridership.
+By strategically positioning CitiBike as both a practical commuter option and a leisure-friendly service, the company can cater to a diverse range of users while optimizing overall bike usage.

 Popular Station and Routes